Stick vacuums are the perfect tool for

 Best Stick Vacuum for Going Under Furniture: Shark ION F80 Lightweight Cordless Stick Vacuum with MultiFLEX

-Best Stick Vacuum Suction: Dyson V11 Torque Drive Cord-Free Vacuum
+Best Stick Vacuum Suction: Dyson V11 Torque Drive Cord-Free

 Best Lightweight Stick Vacuum: Karcher VC4i Stick Cordless Vacuum